mpv-player/mpv/DOCS/man/input.rst

     will support this (usually this is explicitly documented).
 Some commands are asynchronous by default (or rather, their effects might manifest after completion of the command).
 The semantics of this flag might change in the future.
-Set it only
+Set it only if you don't rely on the effects of this command being fully realized when it returns.

 All of the osd prefixes are still overridden by the global ``--osd-level`` settings.